Manufacturing in Mexico: Everything You Need to Know About Mexico Production

 Each region in Mexico offers its own benefits, so it’s essential to have your priorities in order as you consider future sites.
 Is immediate access to the U.S. market a priority?
 Or are you willing to locate further south where wages may be less competitive?
 Are there certain supplier types whose proximity you’d like to leverage?
 Or do you just need ample room to launch your own facility?
 Here are the most popular manufacturing locations & venues in Mexico:

-- Hermosillo, Guaymas, and Empalme, Sonora create a network of manufacturing cities where manufacturers in aerospace, automotive, electronics, optical, medical device, metal fabrication, and other industries can find a stable and competitively priced labor force.
-The cities have easy access to a deep-water port, international airport, and major U.S. highways.
+6. Hermosillo, Guaymas, and Empalme in Sonora: These cities form a network that is favorable for manufacturers in the aerospace, automotive, electronics, optical, medical device, metal fabrication, and other industries.
+The region offers a competitively priced labor force and has the logistical advantage of access to a deep-water port, international airport, and major U.S. highways.

 Step 3: What does it cost to manufacture in Mexico?